Best General Liability Insurance Companies for Small Businesses in Ohio

 Simply Business

-Current Simply Business customers rank their buying experience well since it’s an online insurance broker that aggregates quotes from multiple general liability carriers in one application.
-Google Reviews from Ohio businesses mention receiving quotes from three to five carriers at once, with one Columbus retail business noting it saved time getting quotes from Hiscox, Chubb and others.
-Simply Business brokers policies rather than writing them directly, so policy management and claims experience depend entirely on the underlying carrier selected.
+Simply Business customers rank their buying experience well.
+It's an online broker that aggregates quotes from multiple general liability carriers into a single application.
+Google Reviews from Ohio businesses mention receiving three to five quotes at once; one Columbus retailer noted it saved time getting quotes from Hiscox, Chubb and others.
+Because Simply Business brokers policies rather than writing them directly, policy management and claims experience depend on the underlying carrier selected.

-Coverage options vary by carrier in Simply Business's network and sublimits and endorsement availability differs across insurers.
-While its broker model provides access to multiple coverage structures, it creates less consistency than direct carriers.
-Simply Business first for tech and IT businesses in Ohio, giving 22% savings but saves only 3% on average for most small businesses with a monthly rate of $107.
+Coverage options, sublimits and endorsement availability vary by carrier in Simply Business's network, which creates less consistency than a direct carrier relationship.
+Simply Business ranks first for tech and IT businesses in Ohio at 22% savings, but saves only 3% on average for most small businesses, at $107 monthly.

 Where Simply Business performs best: